cloudflare/lol-html/README.md

 ***L**ow **O**utput **L**atency streaming **HTML** rewriter/parser with CSS-selector based API.*

 It is designed to modify HTML on the fly with minimal buffering.
 It can quickly handle very large documents, and operate in environments with limited memory resources.
+More details can be found in the [blog post](https://blog.cloudflare.com/html-parsing-2/).

 The crate serves as a back-end for the HTML rewriting functionality of [Cloudflare Workers](https://www.cloudflare.com/en-gb/products/cloudflare-workers/), but can be used